Jericho1060/mydu-discord-account-claim/README.md

 Add the container to the Docker stack:

 In `docker-compose.yml` add the following container and replace `<Discord_Client_ID>` and `<Discord_Bot_Token>` with the values you got from the Discord developer portal.
 You can also remplace `<Max_Accounts>` with the maximum number of accounts a player can claim.

+Replace `Discord_Server_Id` by the ID of your discord server or the commands will be usable on another server if someone invite it somewhere else.
+If you don't know how to get your server ID, refer to this official article in the Discord Documentation: https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID

 You can optionally add a list of accounts, comma separated, that can't be claimed by the players.
 This is useful to prevent the claim of the admin account for example.
 If you don't want to block any account, you can remove the `NOT_CLAIMABLE_ACCOUNTS` line.
 These accounts will always be able to login, even if they are not claimed.